 However, at the time of her father’s death in 1813, Hannah was around the age of 26 and married.

-Benjamin bequeathed all his property in Great Ellingham, save for the parlour and parlour chamber in his dwellinghouse (presumably Church Farmhouse) to Hannah.
+Benjamin left all his property in Great Ellingham, save for the parlour and parlour chamber in his dwellinghouse (presumably Church Farmhouse) to Hannah.

 He allowed his widow Mary to have the use of the parlour and parlour chamber together with the furniture in these rooms, for so long as she remained his widow, or until her death.
 On Mary’s death, the parlour, parlour chamber and the furniture would pass to Hannah.

 Mary (providing she remained his widow) and Hannah would also each receive an annuity from Benjamin’s estate.

 Benjamin’s nephew Edward Turner (the son of his late brother James Turner), would inherit the majority of Benjamin’s estate if Hannah did not survive her father.
 In the event, Hannah did not predecease her father and accordingly, she inherited her father’s estate, including Church Farmhouse, subject to the provisions in the will for her mother Mary, and the small legacies.